rsto/draft-stepanek-jscontact/draft-stepanek-jscontact.md

        The actual information.
 This generally is free-text, but future specifications MAY restrict allowed values depending on the type of this PersonalInformation.
      - level: String (optional)
        Indicates the level of expertise, or engagement in hobby or interest.
 Allowed values are: `high`, `medium` and `low`.
-- notes: String (optional).
+- notes: ValueVariant[] (optional).
   Arbitrary notes about the entity represented by this card.
 - categories: String[] (optional).
   A list of free-text or URI categories that relate to the card.

-A ContactMethod object has the following properties:
+A ValueVariant object has the following properties:

+- value: String (mandatory).
+  The property value.
+- language: String (optional).
+  The [RFC5646] language tag of this value, if any.
+- altid: String (optional).
+  An opaque string used to tag property instances as being alternative representations of the same logical property.
+- isPreferred: Boolean (optional, default: false).
+  Whether this value is the preferred value.

+An OnlineInformation object has the following properties:

 - type: String (mandatory).
   Specifies the context of the contact method.
 This MUST be taken from the set of values allowed depending on whether this is part of the phones, emails or online property (see above).